 Is Medicare Advantage Part of ObamaCare?

-Starting in 2014, Medicare Advantage plans cannot spend more than 15 % of their Medicare payment on administrative costs, insurance company profits and non-healthcare related items.
-These cost cutting measures are estimated to bring in $1,000 in savings to CMS per Advantage Plan member without reducing any benefits.
-This is expected to help decrease Medicare part B payments, especially for low income seniors.
+Since 2014, Medicare Advantage plans have not been allowed to spend more than 15 % of their Medicare payment on administrative costs, insurance company profits and non-healthcare related items.
+These cost-cutting measures are estimated to bring in $1,000 in savings to CMS per Advantage Plan member without reducing any benefits.
+This is expected to help decrease Medicare part B payments, especially for low-income seniors.
 Remember: Medicare Advantage Plans must provide at a minimum what Original Medicare covers.

-While a 1.9% cut to the program had been planed, the federal government reversed course on the decision and increased the program by 0.4%, though insurers still say the payments are less.
+A 1.9% cut to the program had been planned, but the federal government reversed course on the decision and increased the program by 0.4%.
+However, insurers still say the payments are less.

 Medicare Advantage Facts

-We break down Medicare Advantage and how it pairs with Medicare Part D and compares to Medigap insurance below, these are just some quick facts to help you understand Advantage Plans at a glance.
+We break down Medicare Advantage, and how it pairs with Medicare Part D and compares to Medigap insurance below.
+These short facts might help you understand Advantage Plans better.

-• You must already have Medicare Part A and Part B to be eligible for a Medigap policy.
+• You must already have Medicare Part A and Part B to be eligible for a Medicare Advantage policy.

 • When you get an Advantage Plan you’ll get your Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) coverage from the Medicare Advantage Plan and not Original Medicare.